khlam0408/fetch-assessment-2024/README.md

 # Fetch Assessment: Receipt Processor

 This assessment is for the company Fetch.
-This assessment required me to create a webservice tha fulfils the specified documented API listed:
+This assessment required me to create a webservice that fulfils the specified documented API listed:
 - POST: Submit a receipt to process and return the ID assigned to the receipt
 - GET: Return the points awarded for the specified receipt